-In the beginning, there was the funnel, and marketers and salespeople revered it, and it spread across the marketing world, because it was a simple way to understand how marketing works.
-Many potential customers enter at the top; a few buyers trickle out the bottom.
+Before the customer journey map, there was the traditional marketing and sales funnel.
+Marketing and salespeople revered it because it was a simple way to understand how linear customer journeys works.
+Potential customers entered at the top, buyers trickled out the bottom.
 Maximize the number that enter at the top, and barring a leak or two, you can increase how many actually convert.

 Here’s how to create a customer journey map that’s unique to your business and your customers.